J.P. Crawford Player Props: Mariners vs. White Sox

-After hitting .237 with three doubles, seven walks and an RBI in his past 10 games, J.P.
-Crawford and the Seattle Mariners take on the Chicago White Sox (who will start Lucas Giolito) at 4:10 PM ET on Saturday.
+J.P.
+Crawford -- with a slugging percentage of .410 in his past 10 games, including four extra-base hits -- will be in action for the Seattle Mariners versus the Chicago White Sox, with Lance Lynn on the hill, on June 18 at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the White Sox.
+He notched a home run while going 1-for-4 in his last game against the White Sox.

 J.P.
 Crawford Game Info & Props vs. the White Sox